 Retaining Employees In The Era Of Well-Being

-What Do Effective Retention Strategies Look Like?
+What Do Effective Employee Retention Strategies Look Like?

 “Retaining employees is more cost-effective than recruiting.”
 A message we consistently see, and rightly so.
 Hiring takes time and puts a dent in organisations’ bank balances, whilst the cost of attrition includes productivity loss, knowledge loss, and employee burnout.
 But this is nothing new.